tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 * A gas component
 * Black hole components

-A component in `synthesizer`` can be initialised and used independently of a `Galaxy` object, and the emission from that individual component can be produced.
+A component in `synthesizer`` can be initialised and used independently of a `Galaxy` object, and the emission from that individual component can also be generated.
-However, much of the power of synthesizer comes from combining these components; a `Galaxy` object simplifies how they interact with one another, making the generation of complex spectra from various components simpler and faster.
+However, much of the power of synthesizer comes from combining these components; a `Galaxy` object simplifies how they interact with one another, making the self-consistent generation of complex spectra from various components within a galaxy simpler and faster.

 Emission models
 ***************